 Make an appointment – When attempting to meet with your legislator, contact the Appointment Secretary/Scheduler.
 Explain your purpose and whom you represent.
-It is easier for staff to arrange a meeting if they know what you want to talk about and you're connected to an issue.
+It is easier for staff to arrange a meeting if they know what you want to talk about, and you're connected to an issue.

 Be prompt and patient – When it's time to meet your legislator, be on time and ready to wait.
 Legislators are busy.
-It is not uncommon for a legislator to be late or to have a meeting interrupted.
+It is common for a legislator to be late or to have a meeting interrupted.
 If you do get interrupted, be flexible.
 When the opportunity presents itself, continue your meeting with a legislator's staff.

 Be prepared – Whenever possible, bring materials that support your position.
 In some instances, a legislator may lack important details about the pros and cons of a particular matter.
-It's helpful when you share facts and examples that clearly the impact of a particular issue or piece of legislation.
+It's helpful when you share facts and examples that clearly state the impact of a particular issue or piece of legislation.